 London's Top Private Members' Clubs

-Prince Albert's legacy provides the key inspiration here with his original love letters to Queen Victoria on display and a whisky from both the year of Albert's birth and death (1819-1861) available at the bar.
-Albert's interior is littered with eccentric British hallmarks which offer a contemporary yet classic design, from the mahogany clad whisky and martini bar to the Balmoral tartan staircase and vibrant wallpapers by Colefax and Fowler.
-Albert's has a traditional and indulgent menu created by renowned fine-dining chef Alessio Piras which perfectly complements the surroundings and can be enjoyed in Albert's elegant private dining room.
-With an established committee (including Quintessentially Founder Ben Elliot), uniting the worlds of fashion, film and food, visitors can expect to rub shoulders with the who's who of London's social scene.
+Prince Albert's legacy provides the key inspiration here with his original love letters to Queen Victoria on display, and a whisky from both the year of Albert's birth and death (1819-1861) available at the bar.
+Albert's interior is littered with eccentric British hallmarks, which offer a contemporary yet classic design, from the mahogany-clad whisky and martini bar to the Balmoral tartan staircase and vibrant wallpapers by Colefax and Fowler.
+Albert's has a traditional and indulgent menu, created by renowned fine-dining chef Alessio Piras, which perfectly complements the surroundings and can be enjoyed in Albert's elegant private dining room.
+With an established committee (including Quintessentially co- founder Ben Elliot), uniting the worlds of fashion, film and food, visitors can expect to rub shoulders with the cream of London's social scene.

 5 Hertford Street

-Behind an unmarked maroon door, in the midst of Shepherd Market, lies a haven of exclusive luxury.
-The 18th Century townhouse that is 5 Hertford Street boasts two restaurants, three bars, a cinema room and the glamorous nightclub LouLou's.
-In the two short years since its opening the club has become a coveted nightspot and has been frequented by royals, business tycoons and A-list celebrities.
-Founded by Robin Birley, who inherited his father's elegant club Annabel's, it is no surprise 5 Hertford Street has quickly become the place to be in London.
+Behind an unmarked maroon door, in the heart of Shepherd Market, lies a haven of exclusive luxury.
+The 18th century townhouse that is 5 Hertford Street boasts two restaurants, three bars, a cinema room, and the glamorous nightclub LouLou's.
+In the two short years since its opening, the club has become a coveted nightspot and has been frequented by royals, business tycoons and A-list celebrities.
+Founded by Robin Birley, who inherited his father's elegant club Annabel's, it is no surprise 5 Hertford Street has quickly become the ‘place to be’ in London.

-Sitting in the heart of East London is Shoreditch House, a hub for the local creative industries and the ideal spot for a night out.
-Opening in the summer of 2007, the four level club features all the glamour of several bars, a restaurant, a gymnasium, flywheel studio, barber and parlour, ping pong, rooftop pool and gardens.
-Be pampered with an organic and natural treatment at the neighbouring Cowshed Relax Spa or spend the evening at one of the 26 rooms.
-Memberships offers access to Shoreditch House and its facilities, while the 'Every House' Membership offers access to numerous sister houses across London including Soho House and Electric House.
+Sitting in the heart of East London is Shoreditch House, a hub for the local creative industries, and the ideal spot for a night out.
+Opening in the summer of 2007, the four-level club features several bars, a restaurant, a gymnasium and flywheel studio, a barber and grooming parlour, ping pong, a rooftop pool and gardens.
+Treat yourself to an organic and natural treatment at the neighbouring Cowshed Relax Spa or spend the evening in one of the 26 rooms.
+Memberships offer access to Shoreditch House and its facilities, while the 'Every House' membership grants access to numerous sister houses across London, including Soho House and Electric House.

 Coya Members Lounge

 Exuding the essence of Peru, Coya brings the best of South American culture and food to Mayfair.
-Brought to you by the man behind London establishments, Zuma, La Petite Maison and The Arts Club - Arjun Waney - Coya is authentically Peruvian from the furniture through to the pisco bar which specialises in pisco infusions with an extensive tequila and rum list.
+Brought to you by Arjun Waney - the man behind London establishments Zuma, La Petite Maison and The Arts Club - Coya is authentically Peruvian, from the furniture right through to the pisco bar, which specialises in pisco infusions and an extensive tequila and rum list.
 With three open kitchens, a signature of Head Chef Sanjay Dwivedi, it is one of London's most exclusive clubs.
-Many of the concoctions are reserved just for members, as are a separate dining area, outdoor terrace, and whole other bar which draw a ritzy crowd of food lovers.
+Many of the concoctions are reserved just for members, as are a separate dining area, outdoor terrace, and a whole other bar.

 Oozing elegance and sophistication, Annabel's was one of England's first members-only nightclubs.
-Founded in 1963 by legendary entrepreneur Mark Birley, and named after his wife, it has hosted the likes of Frank Sinatra, HM The Queen, HRH The Duke of Cambridge, Richard Nixon, Ella Fitzgerald, Jack Nicholson, The Rolling Stones and Dame Elizabeth Taylor.
-Stepping through the understated entrance on Berkeley Square in Mayfair, members can relax with an expertly created cocktail surrounded by magnificent artwork in the bar, before moving through to enjoy dinner in the beautiful dining room, with its Moorish ceiling and unique starlit dance floor.
+Founded in 1963 by legendary entrepreneur Mark Birley, and named after his wife, it has hosted the likes of Frank Sinatra, Her Majesty The Queen, HRH The Duke of Cambridge, Richard Nixon, Ella Fitzgerald, Jack Nicholson, The Rolling Stones and Dame Elizabeth Taylor.
+Stepping through the understated entrance on Berkeley Square in Mayfair, members can relax with a cocktail, before moving through to dinner in the beautiful dining room, with its Moorish ceiling and starlit dance floor.

-For the past forty years Morton's has been at the centre of Mayfair's social life.
-Built in 1823, the Grade II listed building was once the private residence of the Chancellor of the Exchequer and where the Bentley brothers spent most of the 1920s.
-With an unrivalled 1700 bottle wine bin, a stunning fine-dining restaurant and cocktail bar, as well as the lively 2&8 nightclub, Morton's offers a truly unique experience.
-Morton's private dining room can accommodate up 48 seated guests and up to 80 people for canapes and drinks.
+For the past 40 years, Morton's has been at the centre of Mayfair's social life.
+Built in 1823, the Grade II-listed building was once the private residence of the Chancellor of the Exchequer, and was where the Bentley brothers spent most of the 1920s.
+With an unrivalled 1700-bottle wine bin, a stunning fine-dining restaurant and cocktail bar, as well as the lively 2&8 nightclub, Morton's offers a truly unique experience.
+The private dining room can accommodate up to 48 seated guests, and 80 people for canapes and drinks.

-For further details please contact your Lifestyle Manager.
-Interested in becoming a Member?
-Request more information
+For further details on these clubs, please contact your Lifestyle Manager.